 On Sundays September through May we also offer age-based educational classes using various resources, guest speakers and materials from SparkHouse Publishers.
 Fantastic teams of parishioners serve as leaders for every group.
 See detail below:

 Activate Faith!
 (4yr old-5th grade): Kids meet in the undercroft to explore Biblical stories through the lenses of story telling, art, science, food, drama and music.
 Visit this Activate Faith link to learn more!

-Echo the Story (Middle and High School Students): Youth meet in the Youth Room in the undercroft to dive deep into the Biblical narrative using videos, story telling, and creative reflection through sketchbook journaling.
+Holy Ground (Middle and High School Students): Youth meet in the Youth Room in the undercroft to dive deep into the Biblical narrative using videos, story telling, and creative reflection through sketchbook journaling.
 Visit this link to learn more about Echo!

 This special opportunity is held during the 10:30 am Sunday service.
 Kids sit in the back pew before the 10:30 service starts and then join in the procession when the service begins.
 They move downstairs for the first part of the service for their own “Liturgy of the Word” as they hear a Bible story, reflect on it together, and offer their own prayers for themselves, their families and friends and God’s world.
 They rejoin the congregation at The Passing of the Peace and join with us in Holy Communion.
 Kids are welcome to join this special worship experience or remain in the pew with their family for the entire service.